 There’s also red in my aura, she says—but that’s not supposed to be there.
 That means I’ve been letting logic guide me rather than intuition, both in life and in my business, which is not my authentic way of being.
 (How did she know?)

 Suffice it to say, my first aura-reading experience was pretty spot on.
 Curious to learn more about all things auras (like what an aura really is, and what the colors signify), I called upon Firester, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
 Color me intrigued.

-What is an aura?
+What actually is an aura?

 The term "aura" is often thrown around haphazardly.
 But what does it actually mean?
-"An aura is your life force energy field around you," Firester says.
+"An aura is the life force energy field around you," Firester says.
 “I see it in color.
 We all have our own inherent combination.
 It’s like a snowflake."

-“An aura is your life force energy field around you.
-I see it in color.
-We all have our own inherent combination.
-It’s like a snowflake.” —Megan Michaela Firester, aura reader
+“An aura is the life force energy field around you.” —Megan Michaela Firester, aura reader